Joint Self-Supervised Video Alignment and Action Segmentation: Experiments

 \textbf{Action Segmentation Comparison Results.} We test our VASOT approach against state-of-the-art self-supervised action segmentation methods and include quantitative results in Tab.~\ref{tab:segmentation_results}.
-Firstly, from Tab.~\ref{tab:segmentation_results}, VASOT consistently achieves the best results across all metrics and datasets, outperforming all competing methods, i.e., CTE~\cite{kukleva2019unsupervised}, VTE~\cite{vidalmata2021joint}, UDE~\cite{swetha2021unsupervised}, ASAL~\cite{li2021action}, TOT~\cite{kumar2022unsupervised}, UFSA~\cite{tran2024permutation}, and ASOT~\cite{xu2024temporally}.
+Firstly, from Tab.~\ref{tab:segmentation_results}, VASOT consistently achieves the best results across all metrics and datasets, outperforming all competing methods, i.e., CTE~\cite{kukleva2019unsupervised}, VTE~\cite{vidalmata2021joint}, UDE~\cite{swetha2021unsupervised}, ASAL~\cite{li2021action}, TOT~\cite{kumar2022unsupervised}, UFSA~\cite{tran2024permutation}, ASOT~\cite{xu2024temporally}, and HVQ~\cite{spurio2024hierarchical}.
 While our multi-task VASOT approach shows small gains over the single-task ASOT baseline~\cite{xu2024temporally} on Breakfast and YouTube Instructions, our improvements on 50 Salads and Desktop Assembly are substantial.
 The results validate the benefit of fusing video alignment with action segmentation and demonstrate that video alignment boosts action segmentation results notably in a multi-task learning setup.
 Moreover, Fig.~\ref{fig:segmentation} shows some qualitative results, where VASOT predicts segmentations which capture action boundaries more accurately and are more closely aligned with ground truth than ASOT~\cite{xu2024temporally}.
-Please refer to our supplementary material for per-video evaluation.